Testing for genetic interactions in complex disease with distance correlation: Simulations

 \subsection{Results of the simulation study}

-Given that the data to be analysed represents roughly $4000$ SNPs and $1000$ individuals, it is not hard to see that computational costs overpass the capacities of domestic computers and even some conventional HPC architectures, which are unable to yield results within a reasonable amount of time \citep{PBOOST,GLIDE}.
+\setcitestyle{square} Each simulation consisted in the study of one of the models for a SNP pair.
+This is an acceptable simplification because the current setting is a problem of multiple testing and not a single high-dimensional test (see \citet{AnnuRev:Cai} for a discussion of the methodological and conceptual differences), that is, there are no underlying asymptotic results when $L\to\infty$ that require a whole $n\times L$ matrix to be built and replicated. \setcitestyle{round}

-\setcitestyle{square} In light of this, and to ease the interpretation of results, each simulation consisted in the study of one of the models for a SNP pair.
-This is an acceptable simplification because the current setting is a problem of multiple testing and not a single high-dimensional test (see \citet{AnnuRev:Cai} for a discussion of the methodological and conceptual differences), that is, there are no underlying asymptotic results when $L\to\infty$ that require a matrix to be built and replicated. \setcitestyle{round}
+We now briefly show some simple, illustrative examples of the performance of our testing procedure.

-Tables~\ref{Calibr_ini}--\ref{Calibr_fin} show the calibration of significance for some usual nominal levels.
-In turn, the empirical power is represented on Fig.~\ref{Power_indep_q}.
-In all cases, $R=1000$ replications were carried out.
+Fig.~\ref{Calibr} shows the calibration of significance for some usual nominal levels, whereas the empirical power is represented on Fig.~\ref{Power_indep_q}.
+In all cases, $R=1000$ replicates were carried out.
+For each plot, we also display the results we obtained with the preexisting tool that is currently one of the most popular within the genomics community for the kind of epistasis we are studying, which is called \textit{BOOST} \citep{BOOST} and is easily accessible from the widely used genetics software package PLINK \citep{PLINK}.
+As indicated on appendix A, there is an extremely large number of options in the literature to perform this task and therefore it is not feasible to compare our technique with a representative fraction of them.

 On the basis of the aforementioned tables, it can be concluded that the calibration of significance is acceptable or even good for low levels of nominal $\alpha$.
 In addition, the plots on Fig.~\ref{Power_indep_q} show that the power is very satisfactory and that, as expected, it increases as one gets further away from the null hypothesis.
-This last part is unsurprising, since the only critique to the power of independence tests via distance correlation that can be found in the literature \citep{Fringe rebuke} refers only to simple tests for high dimension and not to large-scale multiple testing.
+In the scenarios we studied, we have either comparable or more power than BOOST.

 All in all, the procedure here presented does not suffer from the same issues as the one by \citet{Cai:Liu}, at least from the theoretical point of view.